microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 After opening the appropriate Power Board Visualizer project, follow these steps to start the board:

 1. Select the correct communication port and enable it.
 2. Verify that everything is set up correctly by checking for status/housekeeping data and ensuring the system is in the PCS_PRECHARGE state.
-Confirm that the correct operation mode is programmed by examining the status flags.
 3. Click on "Start Precharge".
 The system will charge the output caps in open loop.
 4. Click on "Start Power Transfer".
 The system will quickly transition through various states and should eventually reach the PCS_UP_AND_RUNNING state.
 5. Change the reference to desired output voltage value if necessary.

 <p><center><a target="_blank" rel="nofollow" href="images/Precharge.png">
 <p>